I saw more than I can tell

 one of many loops that made one circle.

-The portraits of the Native Indian dancers were all taken in my tent with one side open to receive the luminous, gentle northern light.
+The portraits of these North American Indigenous people were all taken in my tent with one side open to receive the luminous, gentle northern light.
 This allowed me to invite people to my tent and ask them to stand in front of a neutral backdrop, formalizing the situation.
 None of my guests needed any suggestions on how to stand or look.
 They were completely themselves and proud to be so.
 This made me aware of how outer form can become a vessel to contain inner life.
-When Native Indians wear their traditional dress, it becomes a spontaneous expression of their identity and pride, which in recent years has found new strength.
+When they wear their traditional dress, it becomes a spontaneous expression of their identity and pride, which in recent years has found new strength.